IsmailAbys/HierarchicaAmortized-GAN/README.md

 ### Testing
-To visualise and save the results, you can use thz notebook below.
+To visualise and save the results, you may employ the provided notebook .
 ```bash
 visualization.ipynb
 ```